payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/intro.rst

 ..

 - Locate the AnyConnect Credentials and use AnyConnect on your local device to connect to the lab.
-Ypu credentials will defer from what is mentioned in the screen shot
+Your credentials will defer from what is mentioned in the screen shot

-- Once VPN connection is sucessful RDP to the windows client.
-Back to the Details section on the main session page you will see the topology with various end points.
+- Once VPN connection is sucessful then RDP to the windows client.

+- Back to the Details section on the main session page you will see the topology with various end points.
 Hover over each end point to locate the login credentials

   - Hover over the wkst1 icon to get login credentails of the windows remote desktop